chef-boneyard/xfs/README.md

 License and Author
 ====

-Author:: Joshua Timberman (<joshua@opscode.com>) Copyright:: 2009-2011, Opscode, Inc.
+Author:: Joshua Timberman (<joshua@chef.io>) Copyright:: 2009-2011, Chef Software, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.